 Now we have to allow this user to do administrative tasks (assuming that we

-when we ran the pacstrap
+already installed mg and sudo when we ran the pacstrap script):

 1 | EDITOR=mg visudo |